Griff Williams (painter)

 Griff Williams (born January 23, 1966), is an American painter, publisher, art instructor, filmmaker, and gallerist.
-He owns Gallery 16 art gallery.
-His paintings have been exhibited in galleries and museums worldwide, including San Diego Museum of Art, Orange County Museum of Art, Crocker Art Museum in Sacramento, New Langton Arts, Andrea Schwartz Gallery and Stephen Wirtz Gallery, the San Jose Museum of Art, and the Eli Ridgeway Gallery.
-His work has been reviewed in Art in America, Frieze, Flash Art, SFAQ, and Artnet.com.
+He owned Gallery 16 art gallery (1993–2025).
+His paintings have been exhibited in galleries and museums worldwide.

 Early life, family, and education

-Griff Williams was born in Butte, Montana in 1966.
-His father, Pat Williams, was elected to the Montana House of Representatives, and his mother, Carol Williams, served as the first female majority leader in the Montana Senate.
-His sister is philanthropist Whitney Williams.
+Griff Williams was born on January 23, 1966, in Butte, Montana.
+His father, Pat Williams, was Montana's longest serving U.S. Congressman and was recognized by the New York Times as a "champion of wilderness protection, federal arts funding, and family-friendly social policies."
+His mother, Carol Williams, served as the first female majority leader in the Montana Senate.
+His sister is businesswoman and, philanthropist Whitney Williams.

-Williams earned his BFA from the University of Montana, Missoula in 1984; and his MFA from the San Francisco Art Institute in 1993.
+Williams received a BFA degree from the University of Montana, Missoula in 1984; and a MFA degree from the San Francisco Art Institute in 1993.

 Career

 In 1993, Williams founded Gallery 16 and Urban Digital Color in San Francisco, California.
-The gallery has exhibited the works of many influential contemporary artists, including Margaret Kilgallen, bell hooks, Paul Sietsema, Arturo Herrera, Rex Ray, Michelle Grabner, Mark Grotjahn, and Ari Marcopoulos.
+For 32 years the gallery was a vibrant hub for the San Francisco arts community, before transitioning to a pop-up model in 2026.
+The gallery has exhibited the works of many influential contemporary artists, including Margaret Kilgallen, bell hooks, Paul Sietsema, Arturo Herrera, Rex Ray, Michelle Grabner, Mark Grotjahn, Tucker Nichols, and Ari Marcopoulos.

 Williams has been an instructor at the California College of the Arts, the San Francisco Art Institute, and Mills College.

+His art work has been reviewed in Art in America, Frieze, Flash Art, SFAQ, and ArtNet.

+Williams is an outspoken advocate for the arts in San Francisco.
+And he frequently speaks publicly on arts-related issues around the United States.

 He has also designed and published dozens of books with the Gallery 16 Editions imprint.
-His recent books include The Gay Seventies: Hal Fischer', the first monograph to feature the complete collection of works Hal Fischer produced in San Francisco's Haight and Castro neighborhoods in the 1970s.
+His recent books include The Gay Seventies: Hal Fischer (2019), the first monograph to feature the complete collection of works Hal Fischer produced in San Francisco's Haight and Castro neighborhoods in the 1970s.
 Published by Chronicle Books in 2020, his book on the life and artwork of the late San Francisco artist Rex Ray includes essays by Rebecca Solnit and Christian Frock.

+Williams wrote Jim Melchert: Where the Boundaries Are.
+Published in 2025 by Gallery 16, this is the first monograph on the influential career of Jim Melchert and includes essays by Sequoia Miller, Tanya Zimbardo, and Maria Porges.
+He curated a traveling retrospective with the same title (Jim Melchert: Where the Boundaries Are) that premiered at the DiRosa Center for Contemporary Art in October 2025.